Skip to content

 About External Files

-Large source files such as video and other media resources may be kept outside of the application so their loading time is highly decreased.
-In fact, all files that were first compiled in the application .exe must be unpacked in memory in order to be accessible by the application.
-This unpacking step then requires time and it can be a lot of time for very large files.
+Large source files such as videos and other media resources may be kept outside of the application to significantly reduce their loading times.
+Initially, all files compiled into the application .exe must be unpacked in memory to be accessible.
+This unpacking step requires time, which can be substantial for very large files.

-To reduce this loading time, you can leave your files outside the application EXE file: the latter in this case does not have to unpack them anymore, just to load them.
+To minimize this loading time, you can store your files externally to the application EXE file; this way, the file does not need to unpack them, only to load them.

 Warning

-External files must be deployed with the application .exe file.
-That's why an installer for your application is the best way to deploy your application: the installers generated by ExeOutput for PHP can include external files in the "Data" subfolder.
+External files must be deployed alongside the application .exe file.
+Therefore, using an installer for your application is the best deployment method: the installers generated by ExeOutput for PHP can include external files in the "Data" subfolder.

 Keeping large amounts of files external